Abraham O. Smoot: Marriages and family

 In 1855, Smoot married Diana Tanner Eldredge.
 The following year, he married Anne Kirstine Mauritsen, an immigrant from Brekka, Norway.
 Eldredge gave birth to thirteen children and Mauritsen to seven.
 He later married Hannah Caroline Rogers in 1886 in Logan, Utah.
 He reportedly went to prison for a time because of his plural marriages.
 In addition to having six wives, Smoot was sealed to some of the deceased ancestors of his wife, including Margaret Adkinson, who had died unmarried.

 Smoot had twenty-four biological children by three of his wives: Hill, Eldredge, and Mauritsen.
 These include Reed Smoot, politician and US Senator; Brigham Smoot, missionary in Samoa; and Ida Smoot Dusenberry, member of the Relief Society General Board.
 Another of his daughters, Zina Beal Smoot, was married to apostle Orson F. Whitney.
 He also adopted eleven children over the course of his life, many of whom were the children of his wives by their previous husbands.
 One of these, William Cockhorn Adkinson, became—at a young age—a member of the Quorum of the Seventy formed in Nauvoo.
 Adkinson, as well as "several of [Caroline Rogers'] children by Aaron Daniels" were sealed to Smoot in the temple.
 As a father, Smoot was strict in teaching his children Christian values; he wanted them to grow up to be stout believers.
 Their memories of him denote a stern but loving father.
 As was common at the time, the extended Smoot family lost multiple members to disease.
-When, his young grandchildren passed away, Smoot comforted the parents—his children—through letters and visits.
+When, his young grandchildren died, Smoot comforted the parents—his children—through letters and visits.
 He provided his advice whenever it was asked for.